AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/01_computer_architecture/doc.md

 If we convert it to base 10, via the idea described above, we get 255<sub>10</sub>.

 So each byte can store numbers in range 0-255<sub>10</sub>, inclusive.

+### Additional resources

+Processor architecture, simplified, but way more in depth than I have described here: [A (Very) Simplified CPU Diagram](https://www.youtube.com/watch?v=8VakkEFOiJc)